Graviton-Code-Editor/Graviton-App/BUILDING.md

 npm start
 ```

-If graviton throws some error on the developer tools's console or it just shows an empty dark screen, try refreshing the window ( Ctrl+R ), this happens because Parcel hasn't not bundled yet.
-This won't happen when building.
+If shows an empty dark screen just wait.

 ## 4 - Building the installer